alexfrom0815/IR-BPP/README.md

 See these links for video demonstration: [YouTube](https://www.youtube.com/watch?v=z4Q05EGcW64&t=56s), [bilibili](https://www.bilibili.com/video/BV1ho4y1M7gG/)

 We release our source code and build well-established benchmark datasets.
-Our datasets consist of training and testing objects, separated into discrete cuboidal sets, continuous cuboidal sets, and large-scale irregular sets with various geometric characteristics, and specifying a container size.
+Our datasets consist of training and testing objects, separated into regular cube sets and large-scale irregular sets with various geometric characteristics, and specifying a container size.

 As our TOG reviewers suggested, although there have been numerous packing papers using RL for higher packing density, there is a lack of a **common** dataset to benchmark performance.
 We believe that having such a common benchmark would greatly facilitate research and comparison of different techniques.

 **This repo is being continuously updated, please stay tuned!**

 If you are interested, please star this repo!